 Finding My Voice During Lockdown

-To you who feels scared, lost, alone, isolated, and stuck, this is written for you.
-For you, who is starting over, face to face with fear, this is for you.
+To those who feel scared, lost, alone, isolated, and stuck, this is written for you.
+For those, who are trying to get through an abusive breakup, start over, and have been forced to come face to face with fear, this is for you.

 The year was 2020, the world was on lockdown, and I found myself alone in my apartment in France.
-Both of my roommates were stuck in America, and so I spent three months living alone.
-During that time, I learned that my house makes a TON of noises in the night.
-I learned that I am the roommate who never does dishes.
+Both of my roommates were stuck in America, so I spent three months living alone.
+During that time, I learned that my house makes a TON of noises at night.
+I learned that I am a roommate who never does dishes.
 And I wrote a book.

-Someone told me, as we entered lockdown and my soul was grieving, that at the end of every loss there is a moment of creativity, don’t miss it.
+Someone told me, as we entered lockdown and my soul was grieving a drawn-out abusive breakup, that at the end of every loss there is a moment of creativity, don’t miss it.
 So, I wrote 1,000 words every day.
-Most of them were not beautiful, but 65,000 of them pieced together to become the story of Eleanor Quinn.
+Most of them were not beautiful, but 65,000 of them were pieced together to become the story of Eleanor Quinn.

 In my mid-twenties, I had an “oh-my-gosh-the-world-is-ending-and-I-will-never-find-love-again” breakup.
 (Older and wiser now, I wish I hadn’t been so dramatic when I typed those words, but I know that you can probably find that phrasing verbatim somewhere in a text to my sister).
 I really thought that my life was over.